 Asian Turmeric

 In Southeast Asia, there are several plants of the Curcuma genus (Curcuma purpurascens Blume., Curcuma xantorrhiza Roxb., Curcuma pierreana Gagner.)
-Some of them were cultivated because of the arrowroot (a nutritive flour) obtained from their roots.
+Some were cultivated because of the arrowroot (a nutritive flour) obtained from their roots.
 The species purpurascens is also appreciated because of its medicinal properties, which are practically the same as American turmeric.
 The species xantorrhiza is known as amboima, and the similar species Curcuma pierreana bears the name of false arrowroot.

 REFERENCES